Space-Dye Vest

-"Space-Dye Vest" is the eleventh and final song from American progressive rock/metal band Dream Theater's 1994 album, Awake.
+"Space-Dye Vest" is the eleventh and final song from American progressive metal band Dream Theater's 1994 album, Awake.
 The song was written entirely by the keyboardist Kevin Moore, and its demo featured Moore on vocals.
 It is structured around a dark, brooding duet between Moore playing the piano and vocalist James LaBrie.
 The rest of the band kick in for a dramatic outro, fading out until Moore ends the song with the piano passage that opened the song.
-The song is interspersed with samples from A Room with a View, The Fifth Estate, Late Night with Conan O'Brien, The Trouble With Evan and a news commentary by Jim Hill during the O. J. Simpson freeway chase.
+The song is interspersed with samples from A Room with a View, The Fifth Estate, Late Night with Conan O'Brien, The Trouble with Evan and a news commentary by Jim Hill during the O. J. Simpson freeway chase.

 History

-The song was composed by Moore while touring with Images and Words in 1993, and surfaced as part of a series of demos composed by him and that were not suitable for Dream Theater, but for his own experiment.
+The song was composed by Moore while touring for Images and Words in 1993, and surfaced as part of a series of demos composed by him and that were not suitable for Dream Theater, but for his own experiment.

 Kevin Moore spoke to a Japanese interviewer regarding the meaning behind the song:

-"I was looking through a clothing catalog and saw a picture of a girl modeling this piece of clothing called a space-dye vest.
-And, so, I fell in love with her [laughs] for some strange reason and so the minute I did that, the minute I was just like obsessed with this person, I was like, 'why am I doing that?' and I noticed that I was doing it a lot lately.
+I was looking through a clothing catalog and saw a picture of a girl modeling this piece of clothing called a space-dye vest.
+And, so, I fell in love with her [laughs] for some strange reason and so the minute I did that, the minute I was just like obsessed with this person, I was like, "why am I doing that?" and I noticed that I was doing it a lot lately.
 And I think the prime reason that I was doing that, and this is what I figured out at the time, was that I had just come out of a relationship where I'd gotten dumped, basically, and so I think the situation was that I wasn't finished giving all that I was ready to give, so I was just, like, throwing it around, you know, just aiming it in different directions.
 It was a total case of projection.
 And this song is just trying to sort it out and just kind of admitting that I'm just kind of lost.
 So it's kind of a dark song.
-It was very cathartic though."
+It was very cathartic though.